Xectali/RagdollFix/README.md

 - This is an experimental implementation.
 - The goal is to patch some of the code added at Operation Riptide and restore it to its pre-updated.
 - This will hopefully fix some of the client crashes that have been reported recently.
+- If you find that this plugin doesn't help, try [this one.](https://github.com/Xectali/PropRagdollConverter)